The Data Exchange:

-Milestone 1 of the Data Exchange was successfully completed in December 2016, when anonymised data was transferred between the Ministry of Social Development and the Methodist Mission Southern (external link) .
+The first 'live' transfer of data across the Data Exchange was successfully tested in December 2016, when anonymised data was transferred between the Ministry of Social Development (external link) and the Methodist Mission Southern (external link) .

 This confirmed the minimum viable feature set of the exchange to stand-up the core technology, privacy and data sharing components of future versions.